quinnyab/DHT11-Sensor/README.md

 ![Image of schematic2](https://github.com/Ralphvandodewaard/manualiot/blob/master/schematic2.png)

 ## Step 6: Uploading the required code for the Servo Motor to the Arduino Board
 Unlike with the DHT11 Sensor, the required library for the Servo Motor comes pre-installed on the Arduino IDE.
 We can therefore start uploading the code for our Servo Motor to the Arduino Board straight away.
-Combining both the code for the DHT11 Sensor and the Servo Motor, the
+The code below combines both the code for the DHT11 Sensor and the Servo Motor, so make sure to replace the current code instead of adding to it.
+Then again press 'Upload' in the top left of your screen.
+The code will start compiling and uploading to your Arduino Board.

 ```
 #include "DHT.h"